mukesh7590/Habit-Tracker/README.md

   - Done - Mark the habit as done for a day.
   - Not done - Mark the habit as not done for a day
   - None - User did not take any action on a habit for a day
 * A view to show all current habits.
 Here give an add button where you can add a new habit to track.
-The image is just an example, you can structure/design however you want, showing the counts etc is not mandatory

 * A view to display 7 days of each habit
   - Show today where user can mark todays habit